 Gain an introduction to public administration with a new degree

 Does a career in public administration, government, and nonprofit leadership sound interesting?
-Jackson College now offers a new public administration degree program, with associate degree and certificate options available.
+Jackson College now offers a new public administration and management degree program, with associate degree and certificate options available.

 Public administration careers involve management and leadership as they apply to the public sector (i.e., the government and non-profit organizations).
 It brings together the study of business, government, law, economics and community service.
 Individuals interested in public administration will benefit from good organizational and communication skills.